MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### I have an issue that isn’t listed in these troubleshooting steps

 Please contact customer service: [https://docs.microsoft.com/en-us/dynamics365/get-started/support/](https://docs.microsoft.com/en-us/dynamics365/get-started/support/).
-This page can also be found by signing in to your Dynamics 365 account and selecting the **Support** link.
+This page can also be found by signing in to your [!include[pn-dyn-365](../includes/pn-dyn-365.md)] account and selecting the **Support** link.

 ### HoloLens application issues

 #### I can’t sign in

-To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] Dynamics 365 sign-in credentials for your organization.
+To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365](../includes/pn-dyn-365.md)] sign-in credentials for your organization.
 It will resemble: johndoe@contoso.onmicrosoft.com.
 You can’t use a [!include[cc-microsoft](../includes/cc-microsoft.md)] account (used for Outlook.com, [!include[cc-microsoft](../includes/cc-microsoft.md)] Store, and so on) or your corporate credentials to sign in.

 If you see any of the following errors, please contact your IT administrator or refer to our self-serve documentation at http://aka.ms/guidesdocs.